khasanthika/statistics-blog1/_posts/2025-03-29-Outliers Exposed.md

 ### Example 1: Categorical Variable

 Imagine a dataset containing the frequency of customer complaints across different product categories.
-Most categories have moderate complaint counts; however, one category shows an extremely low count relative to others—which may indicate underreporting or misclassification.
+Most categories have moderate complaint counts; however, one category shows an extremely low count relative to others, which may indicate underreporting or misclassification.
+For example, we have a bar chart shows product categories on the x-axis and complaint counts on the y-axis.

-**Graphical Evidence:**
-A bar chart shows product categories on the x-axis and complaint counts on the y-axis.
 One bar (e.g., "Electronics") is drastically shorter than the others.

 ```{r setup, include=FALSE}